collabdotcloud/docs.collab.cloud/docs/admin/hc7/round-trip-edit.md

 ![Draft Icon](/assets/images/admin/roundtrip/draft.png)

-If you close Word the publish dialog will open:
+If you close Word, the publish dialog will open:

 ![Publish dialog](/assets/images/admin/roundtrip/publish-dialog.png)

+If you edit a Community File this way, the Community will be automatically added to your Desktop Connector.

 ## Problems

 - If you start the *Edit on Desktop* and you don't have the Desktop Connector installed, you'll get the default Windows Application selector dialog:
 ![Windows Application Selector](/asssets/images/admin/roundtrip/no-connector.png)

 - If the connector is installed but not activated in Word or you are using a different Word processor, then the file will not automatically be synched back to connections.
 It will stay in the draft Monitor and needs to be published manually.
+Check if the HCL Connections Add-In is listed under active Application-Add-Ins.